 14. DIY Salvaged Sink Bird Bath

-Got an old sink laying around?
+Do you have an old sink lying around?

 15. Garden Bird Bath with Flower Planter Base